ValeriyaSudarikova/ValeriyaSudarikova/README.md

 - 👋 Hi, I’m @ValeriyaSudarikova
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning JS & web-design
-- 📫 Reach me on instagram: @sudarikova_lera
+- 📫 Reach me on instagram: @SudarikovaValeriya

 <!---
 ValeriyaSudarikova/ValeriyaSudarikova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.